 Each session gives an opportunity for children to revisit their previous experience, be taught new skills, practise together and apply what they have learned.

 We strongly believe that reading is the key to accessing most other subjects within the curriculum and is a basis for having a sound education.
 We strive to teach the children the key skills to be able to read, as well as a passion and love for books and reading.
 We provide an environment conducive to this by ensuring children are exposed to a rich variety of texts, opportunities to share and enjoy books and the role models they need to experience why reading is so great!

 Guided Reading is a dedicated, accurately planned session during which children are taught the skills to become confident, independent and motivated readers.
 Skills we teach include; application of phonics to decode words, self-correction, self-monitoring, omission to work out unknown words, reading for meaning and inference.

-Maths is taught in a fun and practical way at Sladefield in daily maths lessons.
+Maths is taught in a fun and practical way at Sladefield in daily maths lessons using the principle of Maths Mastery.
 This focuses on giving children confidence with numbers and measures.
 Children will be given an understanding of the number system and will be taught the skills to enable them to solve problems in a variety of contexts.
 They will also learn how to gather information by counting and measuring and how to present this in the form of graphs, diagrams and charts etc. In Reception children will learn mathematical skills through focused group activities.

 Science is taught by a cross-curricular topic approach.
 We aim to encourage the children to become inquisitive and curious and to ask questions.
 A great deal of emphasis is put on investigative work using first hand experience.
 The children are encouraged to use scientific vocabulary and practical equipment safely to carry out these investigations.